-- If you are pregnant, however, you should notify your doctor prior to the procedure.
+- If you are pregnant or nursing a baby, you should notify your doctor prior to the scan.

-How do I interpret the results of a bone survey report?
+How do I interpret the results of an octreotide scan report?

-- The report that the radiologist writes after a bone survey generally states the patient's name, date of birth, and indication (reason for the bone survey) at the top of the report.
-Radiology reports follow a standard outline, regardless where they are obtained.
+- In general, the report states the patient's name, date of birth, and indication (reason for the octreotide scan) at the top of the report.
+Radiology reports follow a standard outline, regardless of where they are obtained.
 Radiologists report both normal and abnormal findings in a very systematic approach.
 For this reason, it is very important to discuss the results with your doctor.

-- The first paragraph typically includes the specific technical information involved in obtaining the scan (i.e. what areas of the body were included, from what angle, etc).
+- The first paragraph typically includes the specific technical information involved in obtaining the scan (i.e. how much radiolabeled octreotide was given, whether the whole body was scanned, etc).

 - The middle paragraphs generally begin the description of findings, both normal and abnormal.
 Because reports are generated for other medical professionals, the terminology is often medically oriented and can be difficult to interpret.